gladstone-institutes/bibliometrics/README.md

 This will output all author names that appear in both matrices.
 You can then delete these duplicated authors from the peripheral matrix.

 # Summaries of command scripts

+* **articlestats.py**

+    Takes a top-down network file as input and creates a CSV file containing information about each article node.

 * **authormat.py**